 The language profile may consist of four interrelated parts:

-- a mapping of language skills
+- a description of language skills

-- samples of language skills
+- demonstrations of language proficiency

-Language profile in a nutshell
+The Language Profile in a nutshell

 In Language modules 1 and 6 (FINA5) and Language modules 1 and 5 (FINB14).
 However, we encourage the inclusion of a language profile as part of each course.